 In addition to personal information and details of your education plan, you will be asked to submit a short essay of 450 – 500 words.
 This year's essay question is:

 British Columbia has a long history of protest and activism that has shaped our province.
 What lessons, if any, can today's trade unions learn from this history?
 How important is protest and activism to making change possible?
 Use a historical or contemporary example of social movements, protest and activism that you find inspiring to consider these questions.

 We encourage you to interview an activist, conduct original research or base your essay on personal experience.

-The deadline for submitting your application is Sunday, April 29, 2018, at midnight.
+The deadline for submitting your application has been extended to SUNDAY, MAY 6, 2018 at midnight.